spapas/spapas.github.io/content/django-unpoly.md

 Beyond these, unpoly offers a [bunch of form helpers](https://unpoly.com/up.form) to run callbacks or auto-submit a form when a field is changed.
 Most of this functionality can be replicated by other js libraries (i.e jquery) or even by vanilla.js and is geared towards the front-end so I won't cover it more here.

-## Using layers
+## Understanding layers

 One of the most powerful features of unpoly is [layers](https://unpoly.com/up.layer).
+To understand the terminology, a layer is any page that is stacked on top of another.
+The initial page is called the root layer, all other layers are called overlays.
+Layers can be arbitrary opened and stacked, there's no limit on the number of layers that can be opened.

-A layer is an overlay that can be rendered like a modal / popup / drawer.
-The simplest way to use a layer is to add an `up-layer='new'` attribute to a link.
+An overlay can be rendered like a modal / popup / drawer.
+The simplest way to use an overlay is to add an `up-layer='new'` attribute to a link.
 For example, in the demo app, the link to open a company is like this:

 ```html
   <a